sparkflows/sparkflows-docs/docs/machine-learning/feature-selection.rst

 ------------

 VectorSlicer is a transformer that takes a feature vector and outputs a new feature vector with a sub-array of the original features.
 It is useful for extracting features from a vector column.
+VectorSlicer accepts a vector column with specified indices, then outputs a new vector column whose values are selected via those indices.
+There are two types of indices,

+Integer indices that represent the indices into the vector, setIndices().

+String indices that represent the names of features into the vector, setNames().
+This requires the vector column to have an AttributeGroup since the implementation matches on the name field of an Attribute.

+Specification by integer and string are both acceptable.
+Moreover, you can use integer index and string name simultaneously.
+At least one feature must be selected.
+Duplicate features are not allowed, so there can be no overlap between selected indices and names.
+Note that if names of features are selected, an exception will be thrown if empty input attributes are encountered.

 RFormula
 --------